AdaCore/gpr/doc/gpr_reference/source/project_file_language.rst

 .. note::

-   Each tool only reads the packages it recognises; unknown package *declarations* are silently ignored.
+   Each tool only reads the packages it recognizes; unknown package *declarations* are silently ignored.
 However, referencing an attribute or variable from an unknown package in an expression - for example, reading ``Clean'Switches`` inside a project loaded by GPRbuild - will cause a